CALIFORNIA DEMOCRATIC PARTY

 An officer of this organization may be removed from office for cause – that is, misconduct or neglect of duty in office.

-A. At least 20 members of the Caucus must sign and submit to the State Secretary a written Statement of Charges containing the grounds for removal.
+A. At least 20 members of the Caucus must sign and submit to the Caucus State Secretary and the Chair a written Statement of Charges containing the grounds for removal.

-B. The State Secretary, upon receipt of the Statement of Charges, must send a letter to the accused officer by registered mail: a copy of the Statement of Charges and a letter stating that the accused officer may either resign or have a hearing by way of motion for removal at the next meeting of the Caucus;
+B. The Caucus State Secretary and the Chair, upon receipt of the Statement of Charges, must send a letter to the accused officer by registered mail and email: a copy of the Statement of Charges and a letter stating that the accused officer may either resign or have a hearing by way of motion for removal at the next meeting of the Caucus;

 ARTICLE VII.
 STANDING COMMITTEES